Mukundks2004/BetweenBooks/_tabs/about.md

 I aim to post about various aspects of the workplace and university, but I'm really not qualified as a guide in any way.
 I've had my own experiences, so I'll share them.
 This is where I stand.
 Some topics I can think of right now include choosing a degree, choosing a university, why I code (and why you should too), and the benefits of teaching (for the teacher).
 Also, it's my blog so anything else I want haha.

-## This Blog is a Time Bomb!

-It won't be relevant when I graduate and my Cadetship terminates!
-I'll change the name, migrate the contents to another blog or just move on.
-I plan to keep the contents available here forever.

 ## Chirpy

 Chirpy is the Jekyll theme I used to make this blog.
 You can find the source code [here](https://github.com/cotes2020/jekyll-theme-chirpy).